 Water connects us all

-Colorado and Wyoming’s environment, communities, and economies depend on healthy, flowing rivers, but increasing demand, climate change, and inflexible management are putting rivers at risk.
+Colorado, Wyoming, and Utah’s environment, communities, and economies depend on healthy, flowing rivers, but increasing demand, climate change, and inflexible management are putting rivers at risk.
 Many of the birds that depend on them, like the Western Yellow-billed Cuckoo and Bell’s Vireo, are in decline, and the future of the communities and economies surrounding Western rivers is uncertain.
-Help us as we rise to this historic challenge to create healthier Western rivers for the birds, wildlife and people.
+Help us as we rise to this historic challenge to create healthier Western rivers for birds, wildlife and people.

 Audubon is ready for the challenge to make an impact for western rivers and the birds and people that depend on them.
-Together we can advocate for conservation actions that will increase river flow, enhance the health of our environment, and restore valuable wetlands and riparian habitats.
-Audubon’s Western Rivers Initiative is rooted in finding collaborative water solutions for the environment and people by using science, and allowing science to guide policy and on-the-ground-efforts.
+Together we can advocate for bird conservation and water conservation actions that will increase river flow, enhance the health of our environment, and restore valuable wetlands and riparian habitats.
+Audubon’s Western Rivers Initiative is rooted in finding collaborative water solutions for the environment and people by using science, and allowing science to guide policy and on-the-ground bird conservation efforts.

 Science.
 Science is the keystone of Audubon’s action for rivers and the birds that depend on them.
 The best available data amplifiy and direct our education, policy, and on-the-ground work.